wpilibsuite/frc-docs/source/docs/zero-to-robot/step-two-installing-dependencies/radio-programming.rst

 Open Mesh Firmware Note
 -----------------------

 For the FRC Radio Configuration Utility to program the OM5P-AN and OM5P-AC radio, the radio must be running an FRC specific build of the OpenWRT firmware.
-OM5P-AC radios in the 2019 KoP should not need an update.

 If you do not need to update or re-load the firmware, skip the next step.